Rian1010/Charity-Website/README.md

 - Check the responsiveness by utilising the live preview to look at the website in different screen sizes in the devtools on Google Chrome
 - Opened up the website on my phone
 - Asked friends to check out the website on their devices and let me know of any bugs they found
+- Used my smartphone to see, if all the functionalities work on there too or not, and if the design looks good or not

 #### Code validation